 We carry Stream Shaper PPVs, like the popular Super Vac Valor Series Gas PPV, with guard options that create a positive pressure effect.
 The StreamShaper Guard has a narrow air stream, which creates more pressure in front of the fan stroud, ideal for departments that need precise airflow, usually in high-rise buildings and floorplans with numerous small rooms.
 This guard can be set farther from the building entrance, leaving more room for personnel to enter and exit the building.

 Prefer a battery-powered PPV?
 Check out the Milwaukee Super Vac V16-BL Series, providing up to 40 minutes of max airflow, depending on Milwaukee M18 battery selection.
-Thanks to this easy-to-source battery found in many other firefighter battery-operated tools, this fan has become a favorite for its compatibility.
+Thanks to this easy-to-source universal battery, this fan has become a favorite for its compatibility with other tools.
 This fan is super lightweight and compact in size, so you can store it in narrow areas.

 How to Purchase a PPV fan

 Positive pressure ventilation must be properly managed and monitored to prevent a “blow torch” effect.
 Also, gas-powered PPV fans can produce carbon monoxide, so monitor their impact on the need for breathing apparatuses.
 More than one PPV fan may be needed depending on a building’s square footage.
 Read the manufacturer’s specifications on your PPV prior to purchase.
 Contact us for more information.